Etherpod/Ship-Enhancements/README.md

 - **Idle Fuel Consumption Multiplier**: Larger numbers increase how quickly your fuel drains over time.
 If the Engine Switch is enabled, it will not drain fuel while the ship is off.
 - **Damage Multiplier**: Larger numbers increase the damage done to the ship hull and increase the probability that components will be damaged on impact.
 - **Damage Speed Multiplier**: Larger numbers increase the speed you need to be traveling at before taking damage.
 Set this to something really small to blow up your ship when you touch something.
+- **Random Hull Damage**: Applies random damage to a random set of hulls on the start of the loop.
+The slider controls the percentage of hulls to be damaged- minimum is none, maximum is all of them- and how much damage to do to them.
+- **Random Component Damage**: Breaks a set number of random components at the start of the loop.
+The silder controls the percentage of components to be damaged, where the minimum is none and the maximum is all of them.
+The vital ship components (reactor, fuel tank, one random thruster) are excluded from being selected.
 - **Enable Stun Damage**: Blocks all of your inputs for a short time after you crash.
 The harder you hit something, the longer you'll be frozen.
 - **Repair Time Multiplier**: Larger numbers increase the time it takes to repair parts of your ship.
 - **Ship Gravity Multiplier**: Larger numbers increase the strength of your ship's gravity crystal.
 Large numbers are advised against, however, as exiting your ship will kill you.
 - **Ship Gravity Direction**: Lets you change the direction of your ship's gravity.
 Set this to Random if you feel like the game isn't painful enough.
 - **Atmosphere/Space Angular Drag Multiplier**: Larger numbers make it harder to turn your ship.
 Setting this to 0 lets you spin your ship forever.
-- **Disable Rotation Speed Limit**: Lets you spin your ship as quickly as you want, though spinning too fast may tear your ship apart.
+- **Disable Rotation Speed Limit**: Lets you spin your ship as quickly as you want.
 Enabling this may quickly lead to motion sickness.
 - **Air Drag Multiplier**: Larger numbers make atmospheres slow you down more.
 Setting this to 0 lets your ship drift endlessly through the air.
 - **Chaotic Cyclones**: Adjusts cyclones to apply an additional upwards spin to your ship while inside of them to make for an even more disorienting experience.
 - **Ship Explosion Multiplier**: Larger numbers increase the size of the explosion that is created when your ship blows up.
 Set this to something between 10 and 30 to simulate an atomic bomb.